Free Gardening Apron Pattern

 Get your garden blooming this summer with Jennie Jones’ retro pocket-front gardening apron pattern can be made from one fat quarter of fabric!

 How does your garden grow?
 Whip up our easy-to-make gardening apron pattern to grow your own, homemade style this summer.
-If you’re on the hunt for easy beginner sewing projects, you might also like our guide to how to make bunting.
+If you're on the hunt for more free sewing projects, you might also like our guide to how to make bunting.